2. Normative References

 Notification Process

-Process defining how information is transferred to the European Commission and the inclusion of an entity in the Trusted List.
+Process for transferring information to the EC and inclusion in the Trusted List.
+Aligned with ARF 1.10.

 Organizational Entity